JLGitHub2021/fea85210-1efb-4bdb-8f72-f869bfe8a4e2/README.md

 1. Open a command prompt in this directory.
-2. Run "python server.py".
+2. Run "server.sh start".
+This command will
-    - This script will build images and run containders.
+    -  build images
+    -  run all containers
     -  Create a table "june-table" and insert 2 rows sample data.

+  other commands you can use:
+    - "server.sh stop_containers" to stop all running containers
+    - "server.sh restart_containersstop_containers" to restart all running containers

     website url is http://127.0.0.1:80